blob42/blob42/README.md

 ## TL;DR

 - Software engineer with a passion for privacy and free software.
-- Currently focused in AI/LLM Ops and Systems/Backend programming.
+- Penchant for systems programming, networking, architecture and operations.
 - Big proponent of self-hosting and decentralization.
-- Enjoys tinketing around with electronics, 3d printing and low-tech.
+- Enjoys tinketing with electronics, 3d printing and low-tech.

 ## Work